anyfavors/domain-finder/README.md

-Domain Finder is a Python utility that generates pronounceable short labels, combines them with popular top-level domains (TLDs), calculates a score based on search trends and other heuristics, and checks if the resulting domains are available.
+Domain Finder is a Python utility that generates pronounceable short labels, combines them with popular top-level domains (TLDs), calculates a score based on several heuristics, and checks if the resulting domains are available.
 Results are written both as an interactive HTML table and as a JSONL log for further processing.

 ## Prerequisites

 * Python 3.11
-* Network access to fetch TLD data and Google trends information
+* Network access to fetch TLD data

 Install required Python packages using: